TorosK/Java_2_1_2_Stream_sockets_p-_serversidan_04/README.md

 In the same terminals, You can now input and submit chat messages with ENTER, and they will appear in all the client terminals.

-Client error and exit messages appear in all terminals, both client and server.
+Client error, number of clients and exit messages appear in all terminals, both client and server.